 Open 7 days/week from 8 am to 5 pm.
 The wilderness center offers permits, bear canister rentals, maps, and books.

 Open 7 days/week 8 am to 5 pm.
-The wilderness center offers permits, bear canister rentals, maps, and books.
+The wilderness center offers hiking, backpacking and wilderness permits, along with bear canister rentals, maps, and books.

 The bookstore (only) is open daily from 9 am to 4 pm (may close for lunch).
 Open 8 am to 5 pm beginning May 10th.
 The information station offers visitor information, wilderness permits, bear canister rentals, and a variety of books and maps.
 Until May 10, wilderness permits can be obtained by self-registration on the porch of the Big Oak Flat Information Station.
 Please come prepared with your own allowed bear canister.

 Currently open from 7 am to 9 pm.
 Wilderness permits are available at the entrance station along with bear canister rentals.